danemacmillan/dotfiles/HOWDOI.md

 `CentOS`, or other things I personally use, regardless of OS.
 Ensure the title for each heading reads like, "How do I...
 Do this thing."

+# Turn off line numbers and invisibles in Vim

+- These dotfiles provide an `<F4>` key shortcut to toggle them.

 # Find, format, mount, and auto-mount an attached disk

 - `ll /dev/disk/by-id`